-- .1 Section 01 78 00: Submission procedures. - .2 Maintenance Data: - .1 Provide operation and maintenance data for incorporation into Maintenance Manuals. - .2 Include details of design elements, construction features, component function and maintenance requirements, to permit effective start-up, operation, maintenance, repair, modification, extension and expansion of any portion or feature of installation. - .3 Include technical data, product data, supplemented by bulletins, component illustrations, exploded views, technical descriptions of items, and parts lists.
-Advertising or sales literature not acceptable. - .4 Include wiring and schematic diagrams and performance curves. - .5 Include names and addresses of local suppliers for items included in Maintenance Manuals. - .6 Include system certifications where applicable. - .7 Certificate of Acceptance from the Inspection Authorities.
+- .1 Section 01 78 00: Closeout Submittals. - .2 Maintenance Data: - .1 Provide operation and maintenance data for incorporation into Maintenance Manuals. - .2 Include details of design elements, construction features, component function and maintenance requirements, to permit effective start-up, operation, maintenance, repair, modification, extension and expansion of any portion or feature of installation. - .3 Include technical data, product data, supplemented by bulletins, component illustrations, exploded views, technical descriptions of items, and parts lists.
+Advertising or sales literature not acceptable. - .4 Include wiring and schematic diagrams and performance curves. - .5 Include names and addresses of local suppliers for items included in Maintenance Manuals. - .6 Include system certifications where applicable. - .7 Certificate of Acceptance from the Inspection Authorities. - .8 Include a list of maintenance materials provided in each related section.
+City shall sign-off confirming items have been received. - .9 Include all warranty information.

-- .8 Include a list of maintenance materials provided in each related section. - .9 Include all warranty information. - .10 Submit Maintenance Manuals to the Consultant for review.
+- .10 Submit Maintenance Manuals to the Contract Administrator for review.
 Manuals that are incomplete shall be returned to the Electrical Sub-Contractor for completion.
-Completed manuals shall be submitted, to the satisfaction of the Consultant, before final payment may be considered to be due.

-.3 Maintenance Materials:

-- .1 Provide maintenance materials as specified.
-Include a list of the maintenance materials in each related section of the operation and maintenance data. - .2 Turn materials over to the City in an orderly fashion upon completion of installation.

-.4 Record Documentation:

-- .1 Project record documents shall be submitted to the consultant in AutoCAD file format.
-Electrical contractor shall be responsible for the production of the record documents.
-Electronic copies of the design AutoCAD files will be available to the electrical contractor for a nominal fee. - .2 Project record documents shall comprise a complete and accurate record of the actual electrical installation.
-Record drawings that are inaccurate or incomplete shall be returned to the contractor for correction and completion. - .3 Record drawings shall contain a stamp bearing the words "Record Drawing" or "As-Built Drawing", the electrical contractor's company name, date, and the contractor's signature. - .4 The consultants will recommend a suitable deficiency holdback until accurate and complete record drawings have been submitted in acceptable form. - .5 Indicate on record drawings, location of all buried services.
-This information is to be certified correct by Consultant before backfilling commences. - .6 Record actual size and location of all cables including depth of cables where buried. - .7 Contractor to take all schedules/details from specification and put onto additional drawing sheets for Record Drawings.
+Completed manuals shall be submitted, to the satisfaction of the Contract Administrator, before final payment may be considered to be due. - .3 Maintenance Materials: - .1 Provide maintenance materials as specified.
+Include a list of the maintenance materials in each related section of the operation and maintenance data. - .2 Turn materials over to City in an orderly fashion upon completion of installation. - .4 Record Documentation: - .1 Project record documents shall be submitted to the Contract Administrator in AutoCAD file format.
+Electrical Subcontractor shall be responsible for the production of the record documents.
+Electronic copies of the design AutoCAD files will be available to the Electrical Subcontractor for a nominal fee. - .2 Project record documents shall comprise a complete and accurate record of the actual electrical installation.
+Record drawings that are inaccurate or incomplete shall be returned to the contractor for correction and completion. - .3 Record drawings shall contain a stamp bearing the words "Record Drawing" or "As-Built Drawing", the Electrical Subcontractor's company name, date, and the contractor's signature. - .4 The Contract Administrators will recommend a suitable deficiency holdback until accurate and complete record drawings have been submitted in acceptable form. - .5 Indicate on record drawings, location of all buried services.
+This information is to be certified correct by Contract Administrator before backfilling commences. - .6 Record actual size and location of all cables including depth of cables where buried. - .7 Contractor to take all schedules/details from specification and put onto additional drawing sheets for Record Drawings.